Nintendo-user96/Monika/README.md

 `reset_server` - Clear all memories for the server.

+`set_outfit` - Server owner can set Monika's outfit style.

+`set_personality` - set Monika's personality mode(s).

+`restart_monika` - Restart Monika *only* in this server, clearing her memory and settings here.

+`set_relationship_mode` - Set Monika's relationship orientation for this server.

 all commands are admin only to prevent people from change constantly.

 the only once that isn't a admin command these:

-`status` - Check if she is awake.

-`report <message>` - report if theres any bugs/errors
+`report <description>` - report if theres any bugs/errors

-`export_memory` - Export all stored memory into a .txt file.
+`export_memories` - Export all stored memory into a .txt file.

-`/import_memory file: (attach your .txt file)` - Import memories from a .txt file into my memory.

-There is only one command that no one, not even the owner of the server can uses:

-`/broadcast` - Send an announcement to all servers/channels Monika can speak in.

-"Why can we used it?" - simple. this is to let everyone in every server know if theres any issues or updates going on.
+`helpme` - Get help about all of her commands.

+`check_relationship` - this is to help check on the bond/relationship you have with her.

 Sayori, Natsuki, Yuri, and MC are being worked on, you will see them soon.